databrary/www/databrary/input/pages/about/about.md

 Read more about our mission in [Psychological Inquiry](http://www.tandfonline.com/doi/abs/10.1080/1047840X.2012.705133#.UoUGM_mfhtE "Towards Open Behavioral Science").

 Our previous board meeting was April 7th, 2014.
-See the slides[here](/files/Databrary-advisory-slides-2014-04-07.pdf).
+See the slides [here](/files/Databrary-advisory-slides-2014-04-07.pdf).